Victoria Theatre

 Current situation

-SVTT has been campaigning to save the theatre for many years and with Theatre Trust’s advice and support is continuing to raise public awareness of the building, and looking to broaden its engagement with local stakeholders and the local community.
+SVTT has been campaigning to save the theatre for many years and, with Theatre Trust’s advice and support, is continuing to raise public awareness of the building and looking to broaden its engagement with local stakeholders and the local community.
+This includes ensuring that full information was in the public domain about the listed status of the building when the building was put for auction in December 2024, work which Theatres Trust actively supported.

-Theatres Trust will continue to work with the new owner and SVTT to find a way forward for the restoration and rejuvenation of the theatre and to liaise with the council and wider stakeholders on the future of this building.
+Theatres Trust will continue to work with any future property owner and the SVTT to find a way forward for the restoration and rejuvenation of the theatre and to liaise with the council and wider stakeholders on the future of this building.

 Main photo Victoria Theatre, Theatres Trust.
 Interior, Salford Victoria Theatre Trust